Rush Limbaugh here in the cutting edge of societal evolution.

 People were curious about it.

-Now we're gonna take a time out.
+Now we're going to take a timeout.

 We'll get to your calls, as I promise, so don't go away.

-Folks, also coming up, there are a couple of um what?
+Folks, also coming up, there are a couple of, um, what?

 Oh, yeah, yeah, yeah.

-I'm gonna address the Rubio thing.
+I'm going to address the Rubio thing.

 Of course.